marcinzh/skutek/README.md

 The order of composition matters.
 The order of occurence of the operands is: outermost effect first, the innermost effect last.
 However, the order of actual handling is **reverse** of that: the innermost effect is handled first, the outermost effect is handled last.
+This reversed order reflects the order of applications of `Handler#Result[X]` from each operand.

 ## 7\.
 Handling Effects